DragonMinded/netboot/naomi/README.md

 which forces the Naomi to display debugging information on the screen before booting the game.
 Use this to see what is actually going on under the hood when using the settings patching feature.

+Optionally, pass in the boolean keyword argument "verbose" set to True which forces the `put_eeprom()` function to output progress text to stdout.
+Use this if you are making a command-line tool and wish to display information about the patch process to the user.

+### has_sram property

+Returns `True` if the ROM passed into the patcher has an attached SRAM file.
+Returns `False` otherwise.

+### get_sram() method

+Returns a 32k-byte SRAM bytestring that was previously attached to the Naomi ROM, or `None` if this ROM does not include any SRAM settings.

+### put_sram() method

+given a bytes "settings" argument which is a valid 32k-byte SRAM, ensures that it is attached to the Naomi ROM such that the settings are written when netbooting the ROM image.
+If there are already SRAM settings attached to the ROM, this overwrites those with new settings.
+If there are not already settings attached, this does the work necessary to attach the settings file.

+Valid SRAM files can be obtained from an emulator that is capable of writing an SRAM file.
+This only makes sense to use in the context of atomiswave conversions and in a select few Naomi games that store their settings in SRAM such as Ikaruga.

 Optionally, pass in the boolean keyword argument "verbose" set to True which forces the `put_settings()` function to output progress text to stdout.
 Use this if you are